bsdev1/encrypted-app/README.md

 # LockGuard App - Share Encrypted Messages and Files in Real-Time! 📨🔒📂

 LockGuard is a user-friendly app that lets you securely share encrypted messages and files in real-time.
 Built with Socket.IO, Vue, and vanilla JavaScript, it prioritizes your privacy and keeps your sensitive information protected.
 Say goodbye to intercepted conversations and data breaches.
-With LockGuard, your privacy is guaranteed.

 ## Features ✨🚀